lenis2000/homepage/_posts/blog/2017-12-12-tex-distributions.md

 is a symlink to the TeXLive distribution used throughout the system, and redirecting this link will switch the version.

-Bingo, a paper is submitted to the arXiv!
+Bingo, a new paper is submitted to the arXiv!